sjriesterer/FriendsAndDragons/readme.md

 All other heroes move in their allowable moves until all configurations have been evaluated.
 These points are called the current moveable points.

-Pivot hero can move anywhere in his section
+Pivot hero can move anywhere in his section.
+The obstacle board he uses corresponds to his traits.
+For example, a lava walker will use the board_lava.
-Moveable heroes can move anywhere in their zones if in the same section as the pivot, else they cannot move Moveable heroes can move to some deadends considering the following:
+Moveable heroes can move anywhere in their zones if in the same section as the pivot, else they cannot move.
+A moveable heroe with the same trait
-    There are 2 paths of the pivot hero to consider:
-        Main Path: Shortest path from his starting zone to the current pivot point being evaluated.
-            This is the main path of the pivot that he must make.
-        Alt Path: Shortest path from his starting zone to the zone of the starting zone of the moveable hero These are alternate paths that the pivot must move through to move all moveable heroes but the pivot will move back to the original start after doing so and continue through the main path.
-    Case 1: The moveable hero starting zone is in the main path:
+    as the pivot hero will use that same board.
+For example, if the pivot and the movable hero are a lava walker, both will use the board_lava as their obstacle board.
+Moveable heroes can move to some deadends considering the following:
+    Case 1: Native hero:
         A moveable hero can move to any deaded connected to his starting zone if the deadend zone is not in the main path.
         He can also move to any deadend lower on the main path stack.
-For example, if the main path is
-        3-5d-6-8d-9, this means the pivot starts in zone 3, moves through zone 5 which is a deadend, to zone 6, through zone 8 another deadend, and landing in zone 9.
+For example, if the main path is 3-5d-6-8d-9, this means the pivot starts in zone 3, moves through zone 5 which is a deadend, to zone 6, through zone 8 another deadend, and landing in zone 9.
 In such a case, if a moveable hero starts in zone 6, he can move to zone 5d but not to 8d.
-    Case 2: The moveable hero starting zone is not in the main path:
+    Case 2: Stranded hero:
         A moveable hero can move to any deaded connected to his starting zone if the deadend zone is not in the alt path.
         He can also move to any deadend higher on the alt path stack.
 For example, if the alt path is 3-10d-11-15d-16, this means the pivot starts in zone 3, moves through zone 10 which is a deadend, to zone 11, through zone 15 another deadend, and landing in zone 16.
 In such a case, if a moveable hero starts in zone 11, he can move to zone 15d but not to 10d.